harri318/symbiotic-latitudinal-gradients/README.md

 ## Analysis for "Is there a latitudinal diversity gradient in symbiotic microbes?
 A case study with sensitive partridge peas"
 Tia L. Harrison, Zoe A. Parshuram, Megan E. Frederickson, John R. Stinchcombe

-This repository stores code and data for analyses to be submitted for publication at Molecular Ecology
+This repository stores code and data for analyses accompanying the publication in Molecular Ecology

 ## Abstract